How to Join

 Finalize a formal resolution about your organization’s involvement in the More Powerful NC campaign.
 Use the resolution’s options to decide what actions you will take to address the epidemic in your communities.

-Print and distribute 6” x 4” take back cards at events and within communities to remind people to safely dispose of unnecessary and leftover medications, keeping them off the street and away from the wrong hands.
+Print and distribute 6” x 4” take back cards at events and within communities to remind people to safely dispose of unnecessary and leftover medications.

 Post about the dangers of opioids, the impact of the epidemic, and encourage community members to take action through Facebook and Twitter social posts.
 Don’t forget to use #MorePowerfulNC in your posts, and tag the North Carolina Department of Justice and the North Carolina Department of Health and Human Services.